feisenyu/transformers_4573/MIGRATION_GUIDE_V5.md

 3. **PythonBackend**: a Python implementations of the features provided by `tokenizers`.
 Basically allows adding tokens.
 4. **MistralCommonBackend**: relies on `MistralCommon`'s tokenization library.
 (Previously known as the `MistralCommonTokenizer`)

 The `AutoTokenizer` automatically selects the appropriate backend based on available files and dependencies.
 This is transparent, you continue to use `AutoTokenizer.from_pretrained()` as before.
-This allows transformers to be future-proof and modular to easily support future backends.
+This allows transformers_4573 to be future-proof and modular to easily support future backends.

 ### Defining a tokenizers outside of the existing backends